 How to Get Bitbucket Reports on Developer Activity

 One of the best ways to track developer activity is by using reports that visualize engineering metrics relevant to your team.
-However, as built-in graphs and reports are not available in Bitbucket Data Center, this reporting can be tricky and time-consuming.
-Fortunately, with the help of on-prem tools, it is possible to visualize Bitbucket metrics in just a couple of clicks!
-In this article, we will share how to set up Bitbucket reports on developer activity using Awesome Graphs in your Bitbucket Data Center instance.
+However, as built-in reports are not available natively in Bitbucket, this reporting can be tricky and time-consuming.
+Fortunately, with the help of simple tools, it is possible to visualize Bitbucket metrics in just a couple of clicks!
+In this article, we will share how to set up Bitbucket reports on developer activity using Awesome Graphs in your Bitbucket Cloud instance.

 Awesome Graphs for Bitbucket is a tool for engineering managers and teams that transforms invisible developer activities into easy-to-understand graphs and reports.
 It helps over 1,6K engineering teams, including Apple, Oracle, and MasterCard, manage productivity, remove blockers, and streamline delivery.